maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

         return None
 ```

-And create a column "lyrics" that contains the lyrics of each song.
+You’ll need to create a column “lyrics” that contains the lyrics of each song.
 This one might take some time.

 ```python
 df['lyrics'] = df['lookup'].apply(lambda x: lookup_lyrics(x))
 ```

-Notice how some of the text is not clean and contains `\n` to denote a new line, or text between brackets to split sections :
+Notice how some of the text is not clean and contains `\n` to denote a new line or has text between brackets to split sections:

 ```python
 def clean_txt(song):